taupirho/read-write-kinesis-stream/README.md

 The only other thing to note is that the lambdas obviously need permission to read and write to kinesis.
 I took the easy option and extended the default lambda-execution-role to allow all access to kinesis but again in a production system you would want to nail this down to very specific permissions.
+Also remember to include SQS and/or SNS read/write permissions for error processing in production.

 At some point soon I will extend this example to read the stream using kinesis fire-hose and use it write the records to S3